How to help your child believe in themselves

 As my children have got older I’ve realised this is where the more in-depth work begins!
 Making sure they feel loved, supported and understood.
 Helping your child believe in themselves.
 You hope that experiences in the outside world don’t negatively shape them.
 Often you won’t even know they’ve happened.

 Sometimes a quick remark or a friendship change at school can make your child believe something completely different about themselves and you are then left trying to rectify this if they will listen to you.
+Sometimes improving their learning through resources from DoodleLearning or similar or changing something else can help, but there are also deeper reasons that a child’s self-esteem may not be as it should be.

 I’ve known for a few years now that my son has quite low self-esteem.
 He appears to be a funny, chatty person who is brimming with confidence.
 However, I know this bubbly exterior is an attempt to be noticed and accepted into whichever group he is with at the time.
 There is an almost tangible desire to be included even though he has lots of friends.